lluis/puppet-module-mcollective/README.txt

 About intir: http://www.initr.org
              http://github.com/descala/initr

-To add this module to initr, add as a git submodule: git submodule add git://github.com/lluis/puppet-module-mcollective.git puppet/modules/mcollective
+To add this module to initr, copy it on puppet/modules folder or add as a git submodule git submodule add git://github.com/lluis/puppet-module-mcollective.git puppet/modules/mcollective